 Closure: RGT3790Y MTS Synthesis Paper

-A detailed protocol on the preparation of the synthesis paper to bring the MTS program to completion is available from the Student Services Assistant.
+A detailed protocol on the preparation of the synthesis paper to bring the MTS program to completion is available in PDF format by clicking here.

 A 18-hour seminar in academic skills entitled “Introduction to Philosophical Studies” given over the course of 6 days in late August.

 Religious Heritage: 8 Units

 The precise courses that fulfill the philosophy distribution requirements will be determined each year by the program director/academic advisor.